Spongivore

 A spongivore is an animal anatomically and physiologically adapted to eating animals of the phylum Porifera, commonly called sea sponges, for the main component of its diet.
 As a result of their diet, spongivore animals like the hawksbill turtle have developed sharp, narrow bird-like beak that allows them to reach within crevices on the reef to obtain sponges.

 Examples

-The hawksbill turtle is one of the few animals known to feed primarily on sponges.
+The hawksbill turtle are one of the few animals known to feed primarily on sponges.
 It is the only known spongivorous reptile.
 Sponges of various select species constitute up to 95% of the diets of Caribbean hawksbill turtle populations.

-Pomacanthus imperator, the emperor angelfish; Lactophrys bicaudalis, the spotted trunkfish; and Stephanolepis hispidus, the filefish are known spongivorous coral reef fish.
+Pomacanthus imperator, the emperor angelfish; Lactophrys bicaudalis, the spotted trunkfish; and Stephanolepis hispidus, the planehead filefish are known spongivorous coral reef fish.
 The rock beauty Holocanthus tricolor is also spongivorous, with sponges making up 96% of their diet.

 Certain species of nudibranchs are known to feed selectively on specific species of sponges.